temetvince/alaankwa/README.md

             * Management isn't afraid to finance cash from less... reputable sources.
         * Well Connected Leadership
             * Well Connected Leadership commands a premium in salaries.
-        * Industrial Espionage
-            * Shows detailed Phanon corp information in the Phanon Debug Menu found in the Player Console.
 * AND MORE
     * Debugging scripts for development.
         * Can take in any text decodable object, say an array of tables, and output it in game to the user